gbdfxilhn/SelfAssessment/Skills/Programming.md

   - argument 🖐 used
   - parameter 🖐 used
   - pure function 👂 heard
-  - lambda expression 🎓 known
+  - lambda expression 🖐 used
   - side effects
   - closure
   - partial application
   - curry
   - higher order
   - recursion 🖐 used
-  - callback
+  - callback 🖐 used
   - listener
   - compose
   - pipe